 You can start your new job before your H1B application is approved, but your H1B is not automatically extended.
 Instead, your new employer must request an extension when they file your H1B petition.
 If an extension is not filed, then you will only be able to work for 240 days after the date that your H1B expires.
-If your petition is denied at any stage at the process, you lose work authorization as well.
+If your petition is denied at any stage of the process, you lose work authorization as well.

 While you still have to follow the H1B application process when you switch jobs on an H1B, there are certain advantages that make the application process simpler.
 A big advantage is that, since you have already been selected in the H1B visa lottery, you will no longer be subject to the H1B visa caps.

 Another advantage, as described above, is that you can start working for the new employer immediately upon petitioning for a new H1B, rather than waiting until the petition is approved.
 This can make you more attractive to prospective employers with urgent needs who cannot wait out the full H1B visa process.